 My room, one of the best in the house, amidst the aromatic gardens complete with private balcony, provided a royal refuge in this privileged paradise of sweet dreams.

 CAPACITY FOR BOOKINGS

-The three story castle houses 52 renovated rooms which seduce and safe keep the treasures of royalty in its salons and common spaces.
+The three-story castle houses 52 renovated rooms which seduce and safely keep the treasures of royalty in its salons and common spaces.
 Debonair Mâite Julian Sevilla informed us that the hotel is fully equipped for those requiring handicap railings, business conventions, christenings, family celebrations and weddings with a capacity for 250 people.
 The restaurant holds up to 80 people and special breakfasts for up to 60 people.